Windows 10 Doesn’t Recognize Android Device? Apply these solutions

 In order to connect and manage Android phone files on your computer, you need to connect your Android phone as a media device (MTP).

-If not You can change this setting on Android devices following steps below.
+If not You can change this setting on Android devices by following the steps below.

 - on your Android device Go to “Settings”